Columns

 The consortium has already absorbed the risks expected of project developers, financing years of development work, technical studies, international expertise, multiple technology evaluations, and extensive institutional review while continuing to advance the project through political transitions and changing market conditions.

 At its core, this is not a conversation about fertiliser.
 It is a conversation about execution.
-It is about whether Nepal can demonstrate to farmers, investors, technology providers, lenders, insurers, development partners and international capital markets that serious projects entering the country’s formal investment framework can move from evaluation towards implementation.
+It is about whether Nepal can demonstrate to farmers, investors, technology providers, lenders, insurers, development partners, and international capital markets that serious projects entering the country’s formal investment framework can move from evaluation toward implementation.

 Around the world, nations compete not only for capital but for credibility.
-Investors ultimately place their confidence where institutions demonstrate an ability to evaluate complexity, make decisions, and provide predictable pathways towards execution.
+Investors ultimately place their confidence where institutions demonstrate an ability to evaluate complexity, make decisions, and provide predictable pathways toward execution.

 In many respects, the most important question before Nepal today is not whether it can build a fertiliser plant.
 It is whether it can demonstrate that strategic investments of national importance can successfully move from concept to execution.
 The answer may shape the country’s investment trajectory for decades to come.